 - 1/8 tsp ground black pepper plus more to taste

 - Cook pasta in well salted, boiling water until al dente (almost fully cooked), about 8-12 minutes.
 Once al dente, drain and rinse with warm water.
 Set aside.

 - Heat olive oil over medium-high heat in large skillet.
 Add asparagus, onion and carrots and saute until onion becomes translucent and carrots start to become tender, about 6-8 minutes.
 Add red bell peppers and cook an additional 5 minutes.
 Add garlic and cook for 1 minute.

-- Add parmesan and cream and stir to combine (if going dairy-free, skip this step or add some vegetable broth if desired).
+Add parmesan and cream and stir to combine (if going dairy-free, skip this step or add some vegetable broth if desired).
 Toss with drained pasta and heat through.
 Add the tomato halves and toss again.
-Season to taste with kosher salt and pepper.
+Season to taste with sea salt and pepper.